sayuru-akash/laravel-document-library/README.md

 <h3 align="center">e-library Web Application - Laravel</h3>

   <p align="center">
-    An e-library website to display approved documents for Institutes, made with Laravel.
+    An e-library website where users can upload documents held in the gdrive storage and the approved documents will be displayed for public.
+Designed for Institutes, made with Laravel.
     <br />
     <a href="https://github.com/sayuru-akash/laravel-document-library/"><strong>Explore the project »</strong></a>
     <br />